History of opera: Balkan countries

 Bulgaria became independent from the Ottoman Empire in 1885.
 In 1908 the Naroden Teatar (National Theater) in Sofia was founded.
 The first opera in Bulgarian was Shiromakhinya (The Poor Woman, 1910), by Emanuil Manolov.
 The main architect of the Bulgarian national opera was Georgi Atanasov, a pupil of Pietro Mascagni in Italy.
 He was the author of Borislav (1911), Gergana (1917), Zapustyalata vodenitsa (The Abandoned Mill, 1923) and Tsveta (The Flower, 1923).
 Other exponents were Ivan Ivanov, author of Kamen i Tsena (The Stone Pyramid, 1911); Dimitar Hadjigeorgiev (Takhin Begovitsa, 1911); and Pancho Vladigerov (Tsar Kalojan, 1936).

 Romania gained independence from the Ottoman Empire in 1878, after which it joined European cultural life.
 The closeness of Romanian – a language of Latin origin – to Italian favored the spread of Italian opera.
 Among the pioneers was Ciprian Porumbescu, author of the operetta Crai nou (New Moon, 1880).
 Later Nicolae Bretan (Luceafărul, 1921) and, mainly, George Enescu, trained in France, where he was a pupil of Gabriel Fauré and Jules Massenet.
 In 1917 he composed his opera Œdipe (Oedipus), whose manuscript he lost during a trip, so he had to rewrite it and finally premiered it at the Paris Opera in 1936.
 It was a grandiloquent work, requiring three groups of timpani and machinery to simulate wind.

 Croatia was an integral part of the Austro-Hungarian Empire, until the Kingdom of Serbs, Croats and Slovenes (since 1929, Yugoslavia) was formed in 1918.
 It became independent in 1991.
 In 1895, the National Theatre in Zagreb opened.
 The first composer to write in his language was Vatroslav Lisinski: Ljubav i zloba (Love and malice, 1846).
 Later, Krešimir Baranović was the author of comic operas, such as Nevjesta od Cetingrada (The Bride of Cetingrada, 1942).
 Other authors were: Blagoje Bersa (Der Eisenhammer [The Iron Hammer], 1911; Der Schuster von Delft [The Shoemaker of Delft], 1914), Jakov Gotovac (Ero s onoga svijeta [Ero from the Otherworld], 1935) and Ivan Zajc (Nikola Šubić Zrinjski, 1876).

 Slovenia had the same historical development as Croatia.
 In 1892, the Ljubljana Opera was founded.
-The first opera in Slovenian is due to Jakob Frančišek Zupan (Belin, 1782), now lost.
+The first opera in Slovenian is due to Jakob Suppan (Bellin, 1782), now lost.
 Throughout the 19th century some Slovene composers occasionally devoted themselves to opera, with poor results.
 In the transition to the 20th century, Risto Savin stood out (Lepa Vida [Beautiful Life], 1907).